Difference Between Shares Outstanding vs Float

 Key Differences Between Shares Outstanding vs Float

-Both Shares Outstanding vs Float are popular choices in the market; let us discuss some of the major Difference Between Shares Outstanding vs Float
+Both Shares Outstanding vs Float are popular choices in the market; let us discuss some of the major differences between Shares Outstanding vs Float.

-- Float constitutes one of two elements present in the total number of outstanding shares.
-The float plus the total number of restricted shares equals the total number of outstanding shares.
+- Float constitutes one of two elements in the total number of outstanding shares.
+The float plus the number of restricted shares equals the total outstanding shares.

-- Outstanding shares compromise various types of shares, while the float shares are only those shares available for trading.
+- Outstanding shares compromise various types of shares, while float shares are only those available for trading.
 Each company issuing restricted and public shares maintains outstanding shares and float.

-- Float shares are only shares which are available for the general public whereas share outstanding constitutes all the shares of the company held by its investors.
+- Float shares are only available for the general public, whereas share outstanding constitutes all the company shares held by its investors.

-- Outstanding share constitutes voting right and ownership in a company whereas float share won’t provide voting right and ownership in a company.
+- Outstanding share constitutes voting right and ownership in a company, whereas float share won’t provide voting right and ownership.

-- Share outstanding is used in a variety of financial calculations market capitalization, earnings per share whereas float share is only a determinant of the financial calculations.
+- The outstanding share is used in various financial calculations, market capitalization, and earnings per share, whereas float share is only a determinant of the financial calculations.

-- If the floating share is well below the share outstanding, the stock price has the potential to be volatile as there are only a few shares for the trading at any given time, a larger public float can mean less volatility.
+- If the floating share is well below the share outstanding, the stock price has the potential to be volatile as there are only a few shares for trading at any given time; a larger public float can mean less volatility.

-- Outstanding stocks belong to a private or a public company whereas float stock belongs to public companies which are listed in stock exchange.
+- Outstanding stocks belong to private or public companies, whereas float stock belongs to public companies listed on the stock exchange.

 Shares Outstanding vs Float Comparison Table